 Artillery was generally limited; the force was armed mostly with direct line of sight ATGW.

-MNAD would go on to become MND(C)[3], with 24 Airmobile Brigade joined by the Belgian Para-Commando Brigade, Netherlands 11 Airmobile Brigade, and German 31 Luftlandebrigade.
+MNAD would go on to become MND(C)[3], with the 24 Airmobile Brigade joined by the Belgian Para-Commando Brigade, the Netherlands 11 Airmobile Brigade, and the German 31 Luftlandebrigade.

 In September 1999, 24 Airmobile, 5 Airborne brigades, and 9 Regiment AAC, amalgamated to form a combined air assault brigade, what is now 16 Air Assault Brigade Combat Team.